For Primary Teachers

 “The most significant new primary music resource for a decade!”

-Musical School is used in over 6000 Primary Schools
+Musical School is used in almost 7000 Primary Schools

 Accrington Huncoat Primary School, Accrington